-Students who plan to earn an Associate in Arts degree and then transfer to a four-year college or university to major in mass communication should follow the steps listed below.
-It is strongly recommended that you confer with a SWIC academic advisor prior to enrolling each semester and familiarize yourself with the specific requirements of the four-year institution where you plan to transfer.
+Are you planning to earn an Associate in Arts degree and then transfer to a four-year college or university to major in Mass Communications?
+We strongly encourage you to consult with a SWIC Advisor prior to enrolling each semester.
+We also advise you to familiarize yourself with the specific requirements of the four-year institution where you plan to transfer.

 As you fulfill your degree requirements, it is strongly recommended that you take the following classes:

 - MCOM 201 Introduction to Mass Communication

 Most four-year colleges and universities will accept the following classes as mass communication major credit:

 - MCOM 240 Writing for Media

 - MCOM 255 Broadcast Announcing